Leviathan121005/metropt3-anomaly-detection-autoencoder/README.md

 - **Conv1D deterministic autoencoder**, best model with val_f1 threshold (F1 0.796)
 - **Isolation forest baseline**, with p-train (97.5 percentile) threshold (F1 0.548)

 From the time series plots, lower precision is reflected in a higher number of false positives.
-The 97.5 training percentile threshold produces fewer false positives in this experiment, but it relies on the assumption that most anomalous behavior lies in the upper tail (97.5–100 percentile) of the training reconstruction error distribution, which may not hold in practice and can therefore be unreliable.
-In contrast, calibrating the threshold using a validation set is generally more robust, even if it leads to a higher number of false positives.
+The 97.5 training percentile threshold produces fewer false positives in this experiment, but it relies on the assumption that most anomalous behavior lies in the 2.5% upper tail of the training reconstruction error distribution, which may not hold in practice and can therefore be unreliable.
+In contrast, **calibrating the threshold using a validation set is more robust**, even if it leads to a higher number of false positives.

 ---